cdimascio/generator-express-no-stress/README.md

 ## Usage: Project

 The sections below describe all usage options available once the project is generated/scaffolded.
-These details are also provided in the generated `README.md`.

 ### npm targets